thednp/position-observer/README.md

 If you were looking for an observer that could replace all your `resize` and/or `scroll` EventListeners JANK, this should be it!
 The **PositionObserver** works with `requestAnimationFrame` under the hood its functionality resembles very much to a combination of the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) and the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver), but with a much more simple design.

 What can you use after your element has intersected?
 How to listen to resize or scroll without attaching event listeners?
-What's the most efficient solution to all this?
+What's the most efficient solution to observe scroll, size and position all at once?
+Why doesn't MutationObserver cover this?
+Here's where the **PositionObserver** can cover some of these cases.
-In most cases you might not need both of these two observers, the **PositionObserver** can prove to be more useful.

 ## How it works